El salvador Country Commercial Guide

 Last published date:

-New consumer products are often introduced at a reception in an upscale hotel in conjunction with a newspaper, billboard, and social media campaign.
-As promotional competition increases, creative sales promotions, such as contests, drawings, and raffles, become more relevant.
+New consumer products are often introduced at a reception in an upscale hotel, accompanied by a newspaper, billboard, and social media campaign.
+As promotional competition intensifies, creative sales promotions — such as contests, drawings, and raffles — become increasingly relevant.
 Samples of products are often handed out at supermarkets and department stores.
-Participation in local exhibits and sponsorship of local events and conferences is a common practice for brand positioning.
+Participation in local exhibits and sponsorship of local events and conferences are standard practices for brand positioning.
 The local importer/distributor highly appreciates a shared budget for promotional campaigns and advertising.
 Brochures and other promotional materials in Spanish are preferred for marketing products.

 Trade Promotion and Advertising

-Advertising in El Salvador is conducted through TV, radio, newspapers, and social media, and it is estimated that 20% of advertising is dedicated to outdoor media.
+Advertising in El Salvador is conducted through various media, including TV, radio, newspapers, and social media, with an estimated 20% of advertising dedicated to outdoor media.
 Advertising agencies will recommend the most appropriate media mix depending on the target market, the product’s nature, the message’s purpose, or the marketing plan.

 El Salvador has 47 television channels, which include commercial, educational, and religious channels with nationwide or specific territorial coverage.
 The main VHF channels with national coverage are 2, 4, 6, 8, 10, and 12.
 The first three are part of the same business group, Telecorporación Salvadoreña.
-There are 28 Ultra High Frequency (UHF) channels in lower bands with limited broadcasting range, some with national coverage links, such as channel 19, Channel 21, and Channel 33.
-The main television channels are now transmitting their programming through the internet, targeting the audience of Salvadorans living abroad.
+There are 27 Ultra High Frequency (UHF) channels in the lower bands, with limited broadcasting ranges; some of these channels have national coverage links, such as channels 19 and 21.
+The main television channels are now transmitting their programming over the internet, targeting Salvadorans living abroad.

-There are 196 FM and 71 AM radio stations in El Salvador.
-Statistics indicate that 70% of FM stations are primarily music, and 30% broadcast news, commentary, religion, sports, and/or educational programs.
+There are 158 FM and 58 AM radio stations in El Salvador.
+Statistics indicate that 72% of FM stations primarily broadcast music, and 28% broadcast news, commentary, religion, sports, and/or educational programs.

-The Construction Chamber, CASALCO, holds an exhibit every two years.
+The Construction Chamber (CASALCO) holds an event every two years.
 The Salvadoran Agriculture Chamber (CAMAGRO) organizes the primary agricultural products/and machinery trade show.
-In addition, The Salvadoran Association of Industry (ASI) organizes different local trade shows to promote different industry sectors: Energy Congress (COREN) related to renewable energy, and electric mobility; Regional Congress of Environmental Sustainability (CRESA) related to climate change, and environmental protection; and the Innovation Week.
+In addition, the Salvadoran Association of Industry (ASI) organizes various local trade shows to promote different industry sectors, including the Energy Congress (COREN), related to renewable energy and electric mobility, the Regional Congress of Environmental Sustainability (CRESA), associated with environmental protection, and Innovation Week.

 Salvadoran companies frequently travel to trade shows in the United States to seek new products and business partners.
-For a list of U.S. trade shows supported by the U.S. Commercial Service in El Salvador, visit U.S. trade shows in El Salvador.
+For a list of U.S. trade shows supported by the U.S. Commercial Service in El Salvador, visit the U.S. trade shows in El Salvador

 The U.S. Commercial Service offers customized solutions to help U.S. exporters, particularly small and medium-sized businesses, successfully expand exports to new markets.
 Our global network of trade specialists will work one-on-one with U.S. exporters through every step of the exporting process.
 To learn more about U.S. government trade promotion resources for new and experienced exporters, please visit Export Solutions.